 Pomegranate arils has lot of culinary uses apart from turning into drink.
 You can make delicious salads, syrups, jams and lots of garnish in most of the dishes.

-One of the popular form is pomegranate molasses made by simmering its juice for an hour at least.
+One of the popular form is pomegranate molasses made by simmering its juice at least for an hour.
 It has great significance in Middle Eastern cooking.

 Here's what all you can do with this homemade fresh juice!